borntofrappe/game-development/06 Angry Birds/Angry Birds 0/README.md

 _Be warned_: this is a theory-heavy update, introducing several concepts before the actual code.

-## Theory
+## Physics

 Love2D offers several methods in the `love.physics` module.
-This is however a namespace, a wrapper for the box2D library.
-You are essentially using box2D within the context of love2D.
+This is however a namespace, a wrapper for the Box2D library.
+You are essentially using Box2D within the context of Love2D.

 ### World